vtlanglois/Exercise-01a-Install-Software/README.md

 # Exercise-01a-Install-Software
 Exercise for MSCH-C220, 24 August 2021

-A demonstration of this exercise is available here:

 Your first task is to create an account on [GitHub.com](https://github.com/).
 Once you have created the account, log in and Fork the repository.

 Once the fork has completed, at the top of the repository page, you should now see [your user name]/Exercise-01a-Install-Software.
 This is the indication that it is safe for you to begin editing the repository.